wuwenbin2/fuel-plugin-onos/README.md

 ###Testing###

 1. Web UI is recommended for ONOS controller with tuitive information of topo, devices and etc. for that purpose, IP address of the primary controller should be ready.
+The web will run into the log page after inputing the path, the username and password are both karaf.
+Now enjot ONOS!

         fuel node